15 Hiking Trails Near Grand Rapids You Need to Explore

-One of the best ways to take advantage of the nicer Michigan weather is to get off the couch, off the pavement, and perhaps even off the grid.
+One of the best ways to take advantage of the gorgeous Fall season is to get off the couch, off the pavement, and perhaps even off the grid.
 Thankfully in Grand Rapids, we have no shortage of hiking trails just minutes from downtown.
 If ghost towns, bayous, hidden beaches, and the longest trail in America pique your interest, take some time this season to check out these 15 hiking trails near Grand Rapids you need to explore:

 Aman Parkis one of those places that seem to magnify whatever season it is.
 In the spring, the scent of budding flowers is almost intoxicating.
 In summer, the amount of lush greenery is staggering.
 In autumn, the fall colors are overwhelmingly vivid.
 In winter, snow sticks to the trees and the banks of Sand Creek in a way only Robert Frost could describe.